rohitpay10/php/README.md

 # php

-This is a oops based php code for pay10 integration
+This is an oops based php code for pay10 integration.